top of page

 • 2 min read

 A federal real‑estate fraud case offers powerful lessons for investors seeking to protect their capital.
 In Choi v.
-37 Parsons Realty LLC, an investor lost $500,000 after wiring funds into an escrow account controlled by a fraudster, Anthony Wong.
-The court emphasized two key failures: no written escrow agreement and allowing Wong to direct the funds—mistakes that made the loss possible.
+37 Parsons Realty LLC, an investor lost $500,000 after wiring funds into an escrow account controlled by a fraudster.
+The court emphasized two key failures: no written escrow agreement and allowing Wong, the fraudster, to direct the funds—mistakes that made the loss possible.

 Here’s how investors can protect themselves from similar schemes.